 Heimaklettur, The Iconic Home Rock Of Heimaey

 Heimaklettur, located just northeast of the town, is a good first spot to spy on seabirds.
-Heimaklettur, or the Home Rock, is the biggest rock in the jumbled chain of cliffs wrapped around the harbour of Heimey.
+Heimaklettur, or the Home Rock, is the biggest rock in the jumbled chain of cliffs wrapped around the harbor of Heimey.
 It is also the highest mountain on Heimaey, at 279 meters, and a defining landmark of the island.

 Its bulky shape is visible from every point in town.
 With its stark cliffs, it may look a bit daunting and inaccessible.
 However, a walking trail leads you to the top and with ladders and chains to help you up the steeper sections.